johnjacobkenny/cowin-checker/README.md

 That's why I came up with this, spent an evening and this is the result so far.
 My vision for this is for it to be a useful tool for any developer to support their loved ones who are looking for vaccine slots, while not being a big time sink.
 UX is a priority and we might see a better cli for adding and managing requirements.

 Sooo that's it.
-If you think anything needs improvement, feel free to create an issue and we can discuss on it.
-If anyone wants to contribute to the code, they are most welcome to, after discussing on the issues list.
+If you like it hit the star so you can find it again easily.
+If you used this and it helped you find a slot for your loved ones, please some and write a testimonial in the issues section!! ❤️ If you think anything needs improvement, feel free to create an issue and we can discuss on it.
+If anyone wants to contribute to the code, they are most welcome to, after discussing on the issues list.❤️

 ## Initial setup